MusalaSoft/atmosphere-docs/setup.md

  * `gradlew --console plain runServer` (on Windows)
  * `./gradlew --console plain runServer` (on Linux/macOS)

- Wait until you see an output similar to this:
+ Wait until you see the following output:
  ```
- com.musala.atmosphere.server.state.RunningServer$InnerRunThread.run(RunningServer.java:47) 24 Aug 2016 11:08:49 - Running Server...
+ The Server has started successfully.
  ```

  Leave the Terminal open.